Teknologforeningen/www.teknologforeningen.fi/README.md

 4. Allow otto to install all of its dependencies
 5. Run ´otto dev´ this will start a virtual machine
 6. Make a note of the IP that the virtual machine is running on.
-7. Log in to the virtual machine with `otto ssh`
+7. Log in to the virtual machine with `otto dev ssh`
 8. Run the PHP server with: `php -S 0.0.0.0:5000`
 9. The server is now running on port 5000 on the IP printed out in step 5